-{\textbf{Group ID Assignment via Gaussian Overlap.}} To assign each mask a group ID, we aim to find if the current mask has a significant similarity with any group in the memory bank.
-Here, we define the similarity between two sets of 3D Gaussians based on their shared Gaussians ratio.
-Specifically, given the 3D Gaussians corresponding to a 2D mask $m$ (denoted as $\mathcal{G}(m)$ as described above) and the Gaussians of group $i$ (denoted as $\mathcal{G}_i$) in the memory bank, we identity their shared Gaussians as $\mathcal{G}(m) \cap \mathcal{G}_i$ (i.e., Gaussians of the same indices), we then compute the overlap as the ratio of the number of shared Gaussians to the number of all corresponding Gaussians of mask $m$:
+{\textbf{Group ID Assignment via Gaussian Overlap.}} To assign each mask a group ID, we aim to find if the current mask has a significant amount of overlapped Gaussians with any groups in the memory bank.
+We define the similarity between two sets of 3D Gaussians based on their shared 3D Gaussian ratio.
+Specifically, given the 3D Gaussians corresponding to a 2D mask $m$ (denoted as $\mathcal{G}(m)$ as described above) and the Gaussians of category $i$ (denoted as $\mathcal{G}_i$) in the memory bank, we identify their shared Gaussians as $\mathcal{G}(m) \cap \mathcal{G}_i$ (i.e., Gaussians of the same indices), we then compute the overlap as the ratio of the number of shared Gaussians to number of all Gaussians within mask $m$:

 Note that we do not use the IoU of $\mathcal{G}(m)$ and $\mathcal{G}_i$ for the following reason: as more frames are processed, more Gaussians will be added to the memory bank, which means that $\mathcal{G}_i$ will become larger.
 Consequently, the IoU threshold needs to be adjusted frequently.
 In contrast, our overlapping formulation in Eq.~\ref{equ:overlap} is independent of Gaussian number in the memory bank, avoiding manual threshold adjustment.
 In practice, we set the overlap threshold for declaring a new group ID as 0.1.

-If group $i$ has the highest overlap with mask $m$ among all groups in the memory bank, and this overlap value is above a threshold, we assign the group ID of mask $m$ as $i$ and add the non-overlapped Gaussians in the $i_{th}$ category by $\mathcal{G}_i = \mathcal{G}_i \cup \mathcal{G}(m)$.

-We establish a new group ID $j$ if none of the existing groups contains an overlap with mask $m$ above the overlap threshold.
-We add $\mathcal{G}(m)$ into this new group in the 3D-aware memory bank and assign mask $m$ with the new group ID $j$.
-Note that we ensure each Gaussian will only be added to one group in the memory bank by tracking all the Gaussian indices already in the memory bank.
+Suppose category $i$ has the highest overlap with mask $m$ among all categories in the memory bank, and this overlap value is above a threshold.
+In this case, we assign the group ID of mask $m$ as $i$ and add the non-overlapped Gaussians in the $i_{th}$ category by $\mathcal{G}_i = \mathcal{G}_i \cup \mathcal{G}(m)$.
+We establish a new group ID $j$ if none of the existing groups contains an overlap with mask $m$ above the overlapping threshold.
+We add $\mathcal{G}(m)$ into this new category in the Gaussian memory bank and assign mask $m$ with the new group ID $j$.
+Note that we ensure each Gaussian is added to only one group in the memory bank by tracking all the Gaussian indices already in the memory bank.